-Encourage your students to visit the AP English Language and Composition student page for exam information and exam practice.
+Encourage your students to visit the AP English Language and Composition student page for exam information.

-- Synthesis: Students read several texts about a topic and create an argument that synthesizes at least three of the sources to support their thesis.
+- Synthesis Question: After reading 6–7 texts about a topic (including visual and quantitative sources), students will compose an argument that combines and cites at least 3 of the sources to support their thesis.

-- Rhetorical analysis: Students read a non-fiction text and analyze how the writer’s language choices contribute to his or her purpose and intended meaning for the text.
+- Rhetorical Analysis: Students will read a nonfiction text and analyze how the writer’s language choices contribute to the intended meaning and purpose of the text.

-- Argument: Students create an evidence-based argument that responds to a given topic.
+- Argument: Students will create an evidence-based argument that responds to a given topic.